kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 0 & \text{if} & z^l_i \leq 0
 \end{cases}.
 $$
-Since like the Sigmoid function, ReLU function also just depends on a single scalar, we can know that
+Since like the Sigmoid function, ReLU function also just depends on a single scalar, we know that
 $$
 \frac{\partial a^l_i}{\partial z^l_j} =
 \begin{cases}
 	f'(z^l_i) & \text{if} \ i=j \\
 	0 & \text{if} \ i \neq k
-\end{cases},
+\end{cases}
 $$
-where $f'(z^l_i)$ was already defined in (92).
-Using (93), we can construct Jacobian of the ReLU as follows
+where $f'(z^l_i)$ was already defined in (81).
+Using (82), we can construct Jacobian of the ReLU as follows
 $$
 \textbf{J}_{\textbf{a}^{l}}(\textbf{z}^l)
 = \left[